 INFORMATION FOR APPLICANTS

 Fellows will convene in person at least twice over the course of the fellowship to receive leadership development training.
-The first training will be a 5-day in person training to take place in Southern California in November 2022.
-The second training will take place in Northern California in Spring 2023.
+The first training will be a 5-day in person training to take place in Southern California.
+The second training will take place in Northern California.
 Travel costs and accommodation will be provided to participants.
 Fellows are expected to attend the full length of both trainings, and should factor their availability into their decision to apply.

 Fellows will convene virtually several times over the course of the fellowship.
 The first meeting will consist of a relationship building meeting and orientation to the fellowship.
 A handful of additional meetings will be held according to the needs of the cohort.